sinonjs/sinon/README.md

 Don't forget to include the parts of Sinon.JS that you want to use as well (i.e. spy.js).

+Or install using ruby and node:

+    $ gem install juicer
+    $ npm install buster-format
+    $ ruby build

 ## Usage

 See the [sinon project homepage](http://sinonjs.org/)